remyleone/pycolo/docs/user/quickstart.rst

 Quickstart
 ==========

-.. module:: requests.models

-A REFACTORER POUR RENDRE PYCOLO COMPLIANT

 Eager to get started?
-This page gives a good introduction in how to get started with Requests.
-This assumes you already have Requests installed.
+This page gives a good introduction in how to get started with Pycolo.
+This assumes you already have Pycolo installed.
 If you do not, head over to the :ref:`Installation <install>` section.

 First, make sure that: